bradlnz/erl-ai-assistant/README.md

 ### 🚀 Supercharge Your Development
 Erl helps you:
 - Generate high-quality code based on your prompts.
-- Review and refine your existing code with AI insights.
+- Create an initial review of the generated code with AI insights.
 - Extract files and represent them as JSON for easy integration and manipulation.

 ### 🛠 Locally Built API